Return From Battle

 They wipe their hands, blood staining the grass below,

-pulls the sin from them,
+pulling the sin from them

 as it seeps into the soul of hell.

-The soldiers recite scripture with clean precision.
+Soldiers recite scripture with clean precision,

-Pray for forgiveness,
+praying for forgiveness,

 Crying through Deuteronomy 5:17.